-This booklet is the ninth edition of our business guide, which represents the collective knowledge and experience of our Firm after many years advising clients in Azerbaijan.
-It is also the third time we have published the guide under our new brand, following the March 2013 combination of the international law firm Salans, the Canadian law firm Fraser Milner Casgrain (FMC) and the international law firm SNR Denton to form Salans FMC SNR Denton (Dentons), a Global Elite law firm of more than 2,600 lawyers and professionals in more than 79 locations in over 50 countries across Africa, Asia Pacific, Canada, Central Asia, Europe, the Middle East, Russia, CIS and the Caucuses, the UK and the US.
+This booklet is the tenth edition of our business guide, which represents the collective knowledge and experience of our Firm after many years advising clients in Azerbaijan.
+Dentons is the world's first polycentric global law firm.
+Driven to provide clients a competitive edge, and connected to the communities where its clients want to do business.
+Dentons knows that understanding local cultures is crucial to successfully completing a deal, resolving a dispute or solving a business challenge.
+Now the world's largest law firm, Dentons' global team builds agile, tailored solutions to meet the local, national and global needs of private and public clients of any size, with over 7,400 lawyers in more than 125 locations, serving 50-plus countries across Africa, Asia Pacific, Canada, Central Asia, Europe, Latin America, the Middle East, Russia, CIS and the Caucuses, the UK and the US.

-Active in this jurisdiction since 1990, we celebrated the 15th anniversary of the opening of our Baku office in 2014.
-Dentons in Azerbaijan covers a full range of local and international business transactions in the private and public markets, including related corporate restructuring and financing.
-From initial strategy through the due diligence phase, all the way to post-transaction integration, our professionals deal with all corporate, competition, tax, commercial, banking, employment and real estate aspects of corporate and finance transactions.
+Active in this jurisdiction since 1990, and opening our permanent Baku office in 1999, Dentons in Azerbaijan covers a full range of local and international business transactions in the private and public markets, including related corporate restructuring and financing.
+From initial strategy through the due diligence phase, all the way to post-transaction integration, our professionals deal with all corporate, competition, tax, commercial, banking, employment and real estate aspects of corporate and finance transactions second oil boom following independence in 1991.

-The oil-rich economy of Azerbaijan, where the international petroleum industry began in the mid-19th century, has experienced a prolonged second oil boom following independence in 1991.
 The opening of new export routes via the Baku-Tbilisi-Ceyhan oil pipeline and the South Caucasus Pipeline system for gas has led to public spending increases in infrastructure projects and Azerbaijan's modernization.
-The selection in 2013 of the initial route for the Southern Gas Corridor for exports to Europe will accelerate this trend.
-At the same time, diversification of the economy and the development of new industries are a national priority, particularly in light of the recent drop in the price of hydrocarbons.
+The selection in 2013 of the initial route for the Southern Gas Corridor for exports to Europe has accelerated this trend.
+At the same time, diversification of the economy and the development of new industries are a national priority, particularly in light of the recent drop in the price of hydrocarbons and resulting economic crisis.
 Openness to foreign investment has aided Azerbaijan's transition to a market economy, and wide-ranging reforms have improved its overall macroeconomic environment.